 1. Compliance with industry regulations

 Environmental abatement is governed by strict local, state, and federal regulations.
-A credible abatement partner should hold all necessary licenses, insurance, and certifications—ensuring compliance with OSHA, EPA, and other relevant authorities.
+A qualified abatement partner must hold the proper licenses, insurance, and certifications—and demonstrate working knowledge of OSHA, EPA, and state-specific requirements.

 2. Proven track record and experience